 My name is Katie Bisbee-Peek and I am a counselor for teens (and fellow counselors counseling teens) in Denver.
 Through my own personal struggles with family members, and my professional experience with families and teens, I know this is a very, very heavy topic.
 In my practice, I use a lighthearted and genuine approach to help youths with depression, anxiety, and the overwhelm of simply growing up.
 If your teen is going through a hard time, now is the best moment to reach out.

 And if you’re a counselor going through the loss of a client from teen suicide, I want you to know that you can heal, it’s not your fault, and that you did the best you could.
 My office is here for anyone seeking hope after a loved one’s suicide.
 I am here for you.
-Start with a complimentary consultation, just click here.
+Email me to start with a complimentary consultation, just click here.

 5280, Sanchez, Robert, “Why Did Jamel Myles Die?”
 January 2019.